aabdygaziev/stock_prediction/.ipynb_checkpoints/README-checkpoint.md

 # CRM stock price prediction
 ### Predicting Salesforce Inc. share price using time series analysis

 * Salesfoce one of the most successful companies in the world.
-It is the biggest CRM (customer relationship manager) platform in the world.
+It is the biggest CRM (customer relationship management) platform in the world.
 The company generated $13.28 billion in 2019

 * Market Cap: $168 billion, PE ratio - 221, ROA - 1.08%, ROE - 3%